 - 1 clove garlic, minced

-- 1 Homemade pastry for single-crust, OR store-bought, 9-inch pie crust
+- 1 Homemade Butter Pie Crust, OR store-bought 9-inch pie crust

 - 1 cup shredded Gruyére OR Swiss cheese, DIVIDED